monadicsystems/monadicsystems.github.io/post8.md

 end
 ```

-Here's the same greeting endpoint implemented using the core Okapi library, plus a quasiquoter for generating the path parser.
+Here's the same greeting endpoint implemented using the core Okapi library, plus a quasiquoter we implemented for generating the path parser automatically.

 ```haskell
 greeting = get [p|/greeting/:Text|] \name ->